 Upgrade table and field definitions¶

-Each extension in TYPO3 CMS can bring the file
+Each extension in TYPO3 can provide the

-defines which tables and fields the extension needs.
+which tables and fields the extension needs.
 Gathering all

-with the current active database schema and shows options to align those two by adding fields,
+with the current active database schema and shows options to align these two by

 adding fields, removing fields and so on.

-This tool is collating the information from all
+This tool collects the information from all

 ext_tables.sql files of all

-the current database structure.
-It then proposes to perform the necessary changes, grouped by type: creating new tables, adding new fields to existing tables
+proposes to perform the necessary changes, grouped by type:

+adding new fields to existing tables

-dropping unused tables and fields.
+dropping unused tables and fields